 GSM-R is used as the communication system between trains and traffic controllers.

-Traffic controllers, block post keepers and drivers communicate in Norwegian.
+Traffic controller, station signaller and driver communicate in Norwegian.

 Lines with centralised traffic control on the rail network are equipped with a system for train speed monitoring.
 The two systems used in the rail network are ATC and ERTMS.

 ATC will eventually be replaced by ERTMS as the system for speed monitoring.

 ATC = Automatic Train Control ERTMS = European Rail Traffic Management System

 If a train passes a red signal, the ATC system will activate the train's emergency brake and stop the train.
 If the speed limit is exceeded, a warning signal sounds in the driver's cab and the speed is reduced.
 Approx. 90% of all ATC lines are equipped with partial ATC equipment (DATC), which means that speeds are only monitored at signals.

 Approx. 10% of all ATC lines are equipped with full ATC equipment (FATC), which means that speeds are monitored constantly.
 Lines equipped with ATC – cf. Annex 18.104.22.168.

 On lines equipped with ERTMS Level 2, a running permit and velocity profile are sent from the signalling system to the train via GSM-R. In normal driving mode (FS/OS), a train cannot run without having received a running permit.
 If the speed limit is exceeded, a warning signal sounds in the driver's cab and the speed is reduced.
 If a train exceeds its End of Authority (EoA), the train is automatically brought to a halt.